Yfatou/project3/README.md

 ## Future developments
-For the future, enhancements could be added to this aaplication:
+For the future, enhancements could be added to this application:
  * Add a points system so that users can keep track of how many volunteer hours they have.
  * Add a rating system so that users can be validated.
  * Give the user the option to edit their profile.